The Kites Flying in the Sky: The film's basis

-The film modelled the protagonist after North Korean woman Sŏ hyesuk, who according to the North Korean periodical "Tongil sinbo," is widely known as the 'maternal hero' for the Songun era.
+The film modelled the protagonist after North Korean woman Sŏ Hyesuk, who, according to the North Korean periodical "Tongil sinbo", is widely known as the "maternal hero" for the Songun era.
 Sŏ, a resident of Sŏn'guja-dong, Mangyongdae-guyok, Pyongyang, is known to have raised 33 orphans as if they were her own and sent 15 of them to the military.

 Plot

-A woman born in a foreign land,who also experienced the death of her father, achieves her dream to be a marathon champion in North Korea.
-North Korea goes through an 'Arduous March', and she raises the orphans during that time.
+A woman born in a foreign land, who also experienced the death of her father, achieves her dream to be a marathon champion in North Korea.
+North Korea goes through an "Arduous March", and she raises the orphans during that time.

 Premiere and screening

 The film officially premiered on 16 February 2008, and was the first film to be shown on television prior to a general release in June.

-The Kites Flying in the Sky was the only North Korean feature film to be screened at the 11th Pyongyang International Film Festival, where it won an award for special screening.
+The Kites Flying in the Sky won an award for special screening at the 11th Pyongyang International Film Festival, where it was the only North Korean feature film to be screened that year.

 The film was also screened at the 2013 Sydney International Film Festival(SIFF).